-As of May 15, 2012, 42,877,226 shares of Nabi common stock were issued and outstanding and 20,696,277 shares were held as treasury stock.
-Upon the consummation of the Transaction, and subject to adjustment as described below, Biota's stockholders will acquire an aggregate of up to approximately 126 million shares of Nabi common stock, which represents approximately 74% of the shares of Nabi common stock issued and outstanding prior to the consummation of the Transaction.
-In the event that Nabi conducts an issuer tender offer or similar transaction to purchase shares of Nabi common stock or implements the reverse stock split described in this proxy statement before the completion of the Transaction, the number of shares of Nabi common stock to be issued in exchange for each ordinary share of Biota will be adjusted in accordance with the Transaction Agreement in order to preserve the respective percentage of shares of the outstanding common stock of the combined company to be held immediately after the completion of the Transaction by Biota's former stockholders on the one hand (collectively being approximately 26%).
+As of August 3, 2012, 28,328,034 shares of Nabi common stock were issued and outstanding and 35,244,273 shares were held as treasury stock.
+Upon the consummation of the Transaction, and subject to adjustment as described below, Biota's stockholders will acquire an aggregate of up to approximately 84 million shares of Nabi common stock, representing approximately 74% of the outstanding common stock of the combined company immediately after the completion of the Transaction.
+In the event that Nabi implements the reverse stock split described in this proxy statement before the completion of the Transaction, the number of shares of Nabi common stock to be issued in exchange for each ordinary share of Biota will be adjusted in accordance with the Transaction Agreement in order to preserve the respective percentage of shares of the outstanding common stock of the combined company to be held immediately after the completion of the Transaction by Biota's former stockholders on the one hand (collectively being approximately 74%) and Nabi's existing stockholders on the other hand (collectively being approximately 26%).
+If the reverse stock split is implemented prior to the completion of the Transaction, the number of shares of Nabi common stock to be issued to Biota stockholders will be in the range of approximately 10.5 million to 21.0 million, depending on the actual ratio determined by Nabi's board of directors.